acdh-oeaw/VELD_registry/README.md

       - topic: ETL, NLP, Bible Studies
   - [veld_step_3_train_fasttext.yaml](https://github.com/veldhub/veld_chain__demo_wordembeddings_multiarch/blob/main/veld_step_3_train_fasttext.yaml)
     - valid: True
-    - contained code velds:
+    - contains code velds:
       - https://github.com/veldhub/veld_code__fasttext
     - metadata:
       - description: Trains a fasttext model on the bible and exports its vectors as a dict serialized into a pkl file.
 The training data is rather small and the hyperparameteres are simplistic, in order to demonstrate the reproducibility of this chain rather than claiming any deeper insight into the data's words context.
       - topic: ETL, NLP, Machine Learning, Word Embeddings, Bible Studies
   - [veld_step_4_train_glove.yaml](https://github.com/veldhub/veld_chain__demo_wordembeddings_multiarch/blob/main/veld_step_4_train_glove.yaml)
     - valid: True
-    - contained code velds:
+    - contains code velds:
       - https://github.com/veldhub/veld_code__glove
     - metadata:
       - description: Trains a glove model on the bible and exports its vectors as a dict serialized into a pkl file.
 The training data is rather small and the hyperparameteres are simplistic, in order to demonstrate the reproducibility of this chain rather than claiming any deeper insight into the data's words context.
       - topic: ETL, NLP, Machine Learning, Word Embeddings, Bible Studies
   - [veld_step_5_train_word2vec.yaml](https://github.com/veldhub/veld_chain__demo_wordembeddings_multiarch/blob/main/veld_step_5_train_word2vec.yaml)
     - valid: True
-    - contained code velds:
+    - contains code velds:
       - https://github.com/veldhub/veld_code__word2vec
     - metadata:
       - description: Trains a word2vec model on the bible and exports its vectors as a dict serialized into a pkl file.
 The training data is rather small and the hyperparameteres are simplistic, in order to demonstrate the reproducibility of this chain rather than claiming any deeper insight into the data's words context.